Renshou County

-Renshou County (仁寿县 (仁壽縣, Rénshòu Xiàn)) is a county in Meishan City, Sichuan Province of China.
+Renshou County (仁寿县 (仁壽縣, Rénshòu Xiàn)) is a county of Sichuan Province, China.
 It is located in Middle-West of Sichuan Basin.
+It located south of Chengdu, the administration of Meishan.
 It has an area of 2716.86 km2, and population of 1,110,017 in 2020.
-Founded in the Qin dynasty.
-Its name may derive from the first Sui Dynasty emperor's palace located in Shaanxi province, Renshou palace.
+Founded in the Qin dynasty, Its name may derive from the first Sui Dynasty emperor's palace located in Shaanxi province, Renshou palace.
 During the Southern Dynasties it was called Huairen County (怀仁县) and in the Western Wei of the Northern Dynasties it was called Puning County (普宁县).
 Its name was changed to Renshou in 598 during the Sui Dynasty.

 Demographics

-Though Renshou is majority Han Chinese there is a small population of Hui, Yi, Dai, and Tibetan peoples in the Qinggang township (青岗乡).
-It is common for Han residents of different areas of Renshou to visit Qinggang for their ethnic foods, especially Hui produced meat.
+Though Renshou is majority Han Chinese there is a small population of Hui, Yi, Lisu, and Tibetan peoples.

 Language

 While Mandarin in the official language, most residents speak the a dialect Renshou-Fushun subdialect of Sichuanese.
 Tonally, the Renshou dialect has a higher rising tone then the other subdialects in the region.